Yuno Testing Gateway

 With a customer registered, you can create a checkout session.
 The checkout is when the customer finalizes their order and proceeds to pay for the products or services they wish to acquire.
 Therefore, at this stage, you will provide information regarding the payment amount and the location where it is being created.

-When creating the route, you can define condition that work as filters.
-If you have used country as a condition, check if the provided country when creating the checkout session in on the condition list.
+When creating the route, you can define conditions that work as filters.
+If you have used country as a condition, check if the provided country when creating the checkout session is on the condition list.
 Otherwise, the card payment may not be processed by the Yuno Testing Gateway.

 Use the Create Checkout Session endpoint.
 Notice that the customer_id required to perform the request is the id you received when creating the customer in Step 1.